Tmj Disorders Northridge Advanced Dentistry

 Since TMJ disorders do not arise from any specific cause, self care is the best resort that you can choose to ensure that your teeth do not suffer the wrath of a dental issue.
 Several habits, such as consistent clenching of the jaw, grinding of teeth, chewing pencils and chewing gums, significantly contribute to the occurrence of TMJ disorders.
 Once you become self aware about these conditions, you might be able to save yourself from facing TMJ disorders.

 Along with these self care habits, you must avoid the excessive use of jaw muscles.
 The best way to achieve this is to eat softer foods, which have been cut in smaller pieces.
 Try to avoid eating very sticky food which tends to stick to the teeth.
-Dr Isaac Kashani and Dr Dani Benyaminy can suggest specific exercises, which can be used to stretch and relax your muscles.
+Dr Isaac Kashani can suggest specific exercises, which can be used to stretch and relax your muscles.
 If you are facing pain in your teeth, you can apply a hot or cold compress on the side of the paining teeth to alleviate the pain.

 - The time when symptoms of dental issues began manifesting themselves or when you felt them